Morris County Vocational School District

-The Morris County Vocational School District is a countywide public school district that provides vocational and technical education to public high school students in Morris County, New Jersey, United States.
+The Morris County Vocational School District is a countywide public school district that provides vocational and technical education to public high school students in Morris County, in the U.S. state of New Jersey.
 The district is headquartered in Denville Township.

-As of the 2019–20 school year, the district, comprised of six schools, had an enrollment of 1,123 students and 72.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
+As of the 2019–20 school year, the district, comprising six schools, had an enrollment of 1,123 students and 72.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.

 The district and its schools are accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

 Schools

 Schools in the district (with 2019–20 enrollment data from the National Center for Education Statistics) are: